 UNBOWED, based on my screenplay, is my first completed novel.

-The first story I ever wrote, The Brave One, was published in my school magazine: The Beachcomber.
-I was 11 years old.
-That started the ball rolling, as they say.
-I wrote poems and essays.
+The first story I ever wrote, The Brave One, was published in our school magazine: The Beachcomber.
+I was 11 years old and that started the ball rolling, as they say.
+I began writing poems, essays and lyrics.

-As a professional singer in my 20’s-30’s, I’ve had songs published by Dick James Music, and articles on energy-based healing published in a natural health magazine, Sika International.
+As a professional singer in my 20’s-30’s, I’ve had songs published in Germany and by Dick James Music in the U.S. My articles on energy-based healing therapies published in a wholistic health magazine, Sika International.

 Returning to college, in 2003 I graduated Magna cum laude from The CUNY Graduate Center with a B.A. in Creative Writing and Documentary Filmmaking, and was inducted into the Golden Key International Honor Society.